We may receive compensation when you click on links to products from our partners.

 “Without the right connections or credentials, the high-growth field of sport management can be particularly difficult to break into or advance in, often requiring one long night after another with no promise of promotion.
 But, as a lifelong pastime of yours, isn’t it worth finding a way to enter and excel in the industry of sports?” – ku.edu

-Because so many sports management career tracks require a specific skill set in addition to field-specific skills and knowledge, it’s a good idea to combine a relevant bachelor’s degree with a master’s degree in sports management, like the master’s in sports management from KU.
+Because so many sports management career tracks require a specific skill set in addition to field-specific skills and knowledge, it’s a good idea to combine a relevant bachelor’s degree with a master’s degree in sports management.
 For example, let’s say you want to pursue a career in sports marketing, where your primary responsibilities will involve marketing an athlete’s, team’s or sports company’s brand.
 You may want to combine a bachelor’s in marketing with a master’s in sports management.

 Or, let’s say you’re interested in a career in inside sales.
 These are great entry-level positions for young people hoping to break into the sports management field.
 You might consider a bachelor’s in business administration to build your negotiation and business skills, followed by a master’s in sports management.
 Suppose you’re more interested in sports public relations – you might combine a bachelor’s in communications, English or journalism with a master’s in sports management.
 You get the idea.

 As with any career field, you’ll do best if you cultivate the right traits and skills before starting your career track.
 You’ll need strong time management and organization skills for most roles in the field because you might find yourself juggling a lot of responsibility, especially in roles like a sports agent, general manager, coach or event coordinator.
 You’ll also need a strong eye for detail, especially in a high-responsibility role.